 "The challenge for them is that they need to keep their existing customer base, i.e. the slightly older middle class crowd, but equally to go for the higher margins they need to capture the younger shoppers as well and M&S is caught a little bit betwixt and between at the moment."

-Ayman is a journalist with over eleven years' experience in the business and financial sectors.
-He heads up our sizeable content team and his specialties include issues surrounding company insolvency and restructuring.
-He has written for The Guardian, The Daily Mail and Mashable to name just a few publications.
+Ayman is a journalist with wide and varied experience in business and financial sectors and has worked specifically in digital content since 2003.
+He heads up our sizeable content team and his specialties include issues surrounding company insolvency and director advice.
+He has written for a number of national and regional newspapers, including the Daily Mail and various Trinity Mirror publications.